braboj/tutorial-git/git_tutorial.md

 changes before transferring the data to the local repository and acts as an additional layer of security.

-### Repository

-This is the **.git** directory in the project folder.
-It contains the files as well as the history of the changes made to those files.
-The repository can be either **local** or **remote**, whereby for git both types of repositories are absolutely equivalent.

 ## Git Branching
 ___________________________________________________________________________________________________